-The question “How much are people going to eat??” is a moving target!
+Looking for an easy answer to how to calculate how much people are going to eat?
+Unfortunately, the question “How much are people going to eat?” is a moving target!
 If you have ever tried to search for it online the answer is usually convoluted, and translates badly in my head (and yes, I am a professional) as:

 ‘’Calculate the weight of the person, times by two if male, divide by the 4 if it is summer, add on five pieces, multiply by the number of people in the group, add on five if dinner/three if lunch/two for morning tea …”

-Hmmm ok … and my job is to make this easy.
+Hmmm okay … and my job is to make this easy.

 - More males to females in a group

 - Blue collar workers or those that work in fields requiring large amounts of physical labour

 - If it is winter (we eat more in winter!)

 The term ‘piece’ refers to an individual portion of food.
 In morning tea, afternoon tea, snacks and canapes this usually